Windows and Office 365

 They are CPU Models

-Core i3, Core i5, and Core i7 are three different CPU models.
+The Core i3, Core i5, and Core i7 are three different CPU models.
 The CPU has an impact on the performance of a computer.
 The CPU is essentially the brain of the computer.
 Many factors can influence the performance of a CPU, but it is clear that the ability to process data faster is an important one.

-But first, a bit of background about why we need product names for processors.
+But first, a bit of background on why we need product names for processors.
 Wouldn’t it be simpler to label them with how many gigahertz they run at and call it a day?
 Simpler, sort of, but at times even more confusing.
 For example, when the Pentium 4 launched, an equivalently clocked Pentium 3 was faster because it could do more work with each cycle.

 intel processors